KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Dictation-Article.md

 ### Views

-[KeyboardKit Pro][Pro] unlocks views in the ``Dictation`` namespace, that let you quickly add dictation visualization views to your main app:
+KeyboardKit Pro unlocks views in the ``Dictation`` namespace, that let you quickly add dictation visualization views to your main app:

 @TabNavigator {